LukasGadeMEA20/Group302-PCSS-client/README.md

 There is one bug with the program in which sometimes it will not take the answer a user has submitted - so if the program stops going and the Card Czar doesn't get a new answer just write the new answer again and it should fix it.

-The client-side of the game can be found here: https://github.com/LukasGadeMEA20/Group302-PCSS-client
+The server-side of the game can be found here: https://github.com/LukasGadeMEA20/Group302-PCSS-server

 The client side is developed by August V. Clarkfeldt, Bjørn Troldahl, Christopher Reimers, Daniel S. Rossing, Lukas G. Ravnsborg, Mikkel S. Lauridsen